CALL NOW | TEL: 07540 355777

 Parts: The Alphard is now the second-most common JDM car on British streets after the Nissan Elgrand and as such there are LOTS of Alphard parts on Ebay and a good smattering of mechanics who know the vehicle well.
 For anything you can’t find, try Toyodiy or Amayama.
 Or hunt around on Croooober.

-Tax: Your Alphard (either engine size) is taxed at PLG rate of £325 per annum
+Tax: Your Alphard (any engine size) is taxed at PLG rate of £345 per annum (up to April 2025)

 Community: The UK-based Forum alphardclub.com is very helpful and takes only seconds to join.
 It has forum advice as well as standalone articles that address frequently-asked questions.
 On Facebook there’s the Toyota Alphards Owner Club UK.